originally published on July 16, 2019 and updated on August 4, 2021

 Why Your Child Needs a Durable Power of Attorney for Health Care

 A Durable Power of Attorney for Health Care allows your child to designate an agent (usually a parent) to make medical decisions when he or she is unable to do so.
 For a young adult, it is important to make sure that you have access to your child’s medical records.
 This is particularly true when your child is too busy with school work to take care of follow up health care items, such as transferring files or requesting copies of x-rays to at-home doctors.
-A few states Durable Power of Attorney for Health Care forms include HIPAA release language.
+In some states, Durable Power of Attorney for Health Care forms include HIPAA release language.
 However, if a state's Power of Attorney does not incorporate HIPAA language, a separate release form should be prepared.

 Why Your Child Needs a Durable Power of Attorney for Property